 - PRST 3301: Lifelong Learning

-This course lays the foundation for the Professional Studies degree program by enhancing academic study skills, examining the philosophy of Christian higher education, introducing critical thinking skills and the concept of servant leadership, and exploring eight major worldviews.
+This course lays the foundation for the Professional Studies degree program by enhancing academic study skills, examining the philosophy of Christian higher education, introducing critical thinking skills and the concept of servant leadership, and exploring nine major worldviews.
 PRST 3301 is taken by all Professional Studies students during their first term of classes at DBU.

 - PRST 3303: Experiential Learning